camerondevuk/camerondevuk/README.md

-# Hello there 👋, I'm Teco!
+# Hello there 👋, I'm Cameron!

-- 🔭 I am a typescript developer.
+- 🔭 I am a typescript developer and javascript developer.